-Table 4.7and Table 4.8 compare statistics on simulated benefits in EUROMOD with data from administrative sources.
+Table A6 and Table A7 compare statistics on simulated benefits in EUROMOD with data from administrative sources.
 In terms of total expenditure, the most important simulated benefits are child benefit and social assistance while other benefits contribute only marginally to total household disposable income.
 Simulated unemployment wage compensation is also validated in this section, although by default the observed unemployment wage compensation is used in the model rather than the simulated variable.

-The number of unemployment wage compensation recipients is much overestimated in all years.
+The number of unemployment wage compensation recipients is overestimated in all years, but the simulated results are much better in comparison to EUROMOD data.
 However, the difference in the number of unemployment wage compensation recipients might be misleading as external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2009.
 On the contrary, the total amount of this benefit is underestimated.
-The simulated unemployment wage compensation covers 75% of this benefit from original data (EU-SILC) and only 63% of benefit in 2009 compared to aggregate statistics.
+The simulated unemployment wage compensation covers only 54% of this benefit from original data (EU-SILC) and only 45% of benefit in 2009 compared to aggregate statistics.
 Since the 2009, the simulated amount of unemployment wage compensation becomes gradually even more underestimated.
-The model captures slightly less than two thirds of total unemployment benefits for 2009 and around half of aggregate amount in the following years.
+Thus the decision is not to simulate unemployment benefit in the baseline EUROMOD model.

 The number of birth grant recipients and the aggregate amount of benefit is very well simulated.
-The large family allowance is overestimated, both in terms of recipients (10%) and aggregate amount (18%).
+The large family allowance is overestimated, both in terms of recipients (9%) and aggregate amount (16% in 2009 and 10% in 2013).

 The numbers of child benefit recipients from administrative sources and from EUROMOD output refer to the number of eligible children.
-We find that the simulated number of children receiving child benefit is overestimated by 25% when compared to external statistics.
+We find that in year 2009 the simulated number of children receiving child benefit is overestimated by 25% when compared to external statistics.
+This percentage varies from 4% to 29% in observed period.
 However, the simulated number of children receiving the child benefit in 2009 exceeds the number of dependent children in families receiving this benefit in EU-SILC database only by 8%.
 There are two possible reasons for overestimation.
 First, one of eligibility conditions for child benefits in 2009 was that a student must have been enrolled in regular education with a maximum of one year break during the study.
 Available data do not contain information on educational history and we assume that all students fulfil this eligibility condition for child benefits.
 Second, there might be also a take-up issue, as child benefits for "high" income families are very low and there are chances that these families do not claim the benefit.
 However, there are no data on non-take up of child benefits.
-The total expenditure on this benefit is overestimated less, only by 8% in comparison to administrative data, which might again lead as to assumption of benefit non-take up by high income families with low child benefits.
+The total expenditure on this benefit in 2009 is overestimated less, only by 8% in comparison to administrative data, which might again lead as to assumption of benefit nontake up by high income families with low child benefits.
+In 2013 the simulated total expenditure on child benefits is overestimated by much more, 25%.
+It might be explained by new legislations, which takes into account also family's assets when eligibility is assessed and many families were left out of this scheme or they received much lower benefit due to the value of their assets.
+The assets test was not modeled in EUROMOD due to data limitations in EU-SILC.